Luis Andrés Vargas Gómez: Foreign ministry

+Bay of Pigs invasion and imprisonment

 Vargas became involved in the planning of the ill-fated Bay of Pigs Invasion after joining the Cuban Democratic Revolutionary Front and served as the director of their clandestine radio station sponsored by the Central Intelligence Agency (CIA).
 Five days before the invasion, on April 12, 1961, he re-entered Cuba with his wife.
 After the failure of the invasion, they received asylum in the Ecuadorian Embassy in Havana.
 The Castro regime denied Vargas a safe-conduct pass, but his wife was allowed to soon leave for Miami.
-A year later, Vargas was enticed out of his sanctuary by a traitor who promised to arrange a covert trip to Florida, but he got arrested while hiding in a farm in Calabazar.
+A year later, Vargas was enticed out of his sanctuary by a traitor who promised to arrange a covert trip to Florida, but he was arrested while hiding in a farm in Calabazar.
 Vargas was sentenced to death by firing squad by a revolutionary tribunal, Case No. 318 of May 23, 1962, but the sentence was commuted to 20 years after his mother, a revolutionary activist, pleaded on his behalf.
 His brother Pedro was a Communist who supported Fidel Castro.

+Release and later years

-Vargas served 20 years and seven months before being released on December 25, 1982.
+Vargas served twenty years and seven months before being released on December 25, 1982.
 He was allowed to rejoin his wife in exile when civil rights activist Jesse Jackson convinced Fidel Castro to release Vargas and 25 other political prisoners on June 28, 1984.
 Soon after, he joined the Cuban American National Foundation.

 From 1986–1999, he wrote a column for El Nuevo Herald.
-He died of kidney failure on January 13, 2003 in his home in Coral Gables.
+He died of kidney failure on January 13, 2003, in his home in Coral Gables.